phillipbudiman/411_Password_Manager/README.md

  4. **decrypt_file(File input_file, SecretKey key, IvParameterSpec iv)**
   - return type :void - but given file will be decrypted back to original form
   - description: if the given key is the same key use for encryption then file is decryption, else a message is print "bad key use".

+5. **encrypt(File input_file)
+  - return type: boolean
+  - description: call encrypt_file, passing it the key and IV and catch all exception return by method encrypt_file.
+Return true if encryption success, else false

+6. **decrypt(File input_file)
+  - return type: boolean
+  - description: call decrypt_file, passing it the key and IV and catch all exception return by method decrypt_file.
+Return true if decryption success, else false

  **Example of how to use AES_file_encryption class to encrypt a file**